TJSidhu1/PantryNode-Maintenance-Portfolio/README.md

 ### **1) Pull request: https://github.com/ChicoState/PantryNode/pull/187**

 **Description:** The Quagga camera was using the camera even after the stop button was pressed.
 There were two buttons each for the start and stop button on the screen.
-The scanner was also not scanning the bar code correctly.
-The above pull request was approved and merged into main.
+The scanner was also not scanning the bar code correctly.I made the changes and created the above pull request which was then approved and merged into main.

 The following commits were made in the above described pull request.

 **Commit 1: https://github.com/ChicoState/PantryNode/pull/187/commits/8071564f86dc1bd9174f3aa99bd66aa8f9b4d5a7**